Best Master’s Programs for Social Work

 7. University of Michigan

-The master of social work program at the University of Michigan offers full-time, part-time, and online enrollment options.
+University of Michigan’s master of social work is 60 credits and offers full-time, part-time, and online enrollment options.
 Bachelor of social work graduates can apply for advanced standing.

 • Campus: Ann Arbor, Michigan